 Nonetheless, we should applaud Julie Chen for coming out with her secret.
 It just pieces together another part of the business industry and show how it this industry treats minorities.

-What do you think of Julie Chen’s double eyelid story?double eyelid surgery, Journalism, Julie Chen, The Talk
+What do you think of Julie Chen’s double eyelid story?Tags: double eyelid surgery, Journalism, Julie Chen, The Talk